California DUI Accident Injury Attorney

 Great Lawyers Find Additional Responsible Parties.

 There may also be a liability issue on the part of others involved in the case.
-So this can come into play with matters such as lights in the road being defective and the fault of a government agency.
+So this can come into play with matters such as lights in the road being defective, which could be the fault of a government agency.
 There could also be additional coverage provided by your insurance company for your injured.

-In past cases, we have discovered that the DUI driver was in the course and scope of employment during the accident.
+In past cases, the DUI driver was in the course and scope of employment during the accident.
 In that case, the employer had to fork over hundreds of thousands of dollars to our client.
 Mind you; our client was poised to accept the $15,000 policy limits offer.

 Lucky for him, he called us first.
 We were able to snatch victory from the jaws of defeat.
 In that case, our client was able to pay off his doctors and live well until he got healed up enough to go back to work.